StreamFind Get Started Guide

 A Workflow

-is composed of an ordered list of
+is an ordered list of

 ProcessingStep